War of 1812 Bicentennial

 Listed below are War of 1812 Bicentennial-related resources that have been submitted to date.
 We rely on individuals and groups throughout the state to update us on Bicentennial activities being planned in their areas.
-Please share event notices and web resource suggestions with our website manager.

 The Vigo County, Indiana, War of 1812 Bicentennial Committee is committed to the presentation of informative public events in observance of the conflict’s 200th anniversary.
 This site is regularly updated and provides links to War of 1812 groups, local and regional events, and research.
 Provides K-12 curriculum materials.